feross/funding/README.md

 ## What does this code do?

 You can take a look!
 All the code is open source in this GitHub repository.
-Essentially, it calls `console.log()` on some text.
-There is no tracking, data collecting, or unexpected behavior.
-You can look at the code to verify – indeed, this is the beauty of open source!
+Essentially, it calls `console.log()` on some text. **There is no tracking or data collecting — and it will always stay this way.** You can look at the code to verify – indeed, this is the beauty of open source!

 ## Where is this experiment running?